fewlinesco/connect-js/management/README.md

 ### createUserWithIdentities

-Create a new User for the current Provider, and add a list of Identities to him.
+Create a new User with a list of Identities for the current Provider.
 The list of identities passed as input cannot be empty.
 The function returns the User `id`.

 ```ts
 import { createUserWithIdentities } from "@fewlines/connect-management";